 Beginning the summer of 2022, Mexico started to phase out the paper version of the FMM forms.
 As of now, many ports of entry across Mexico no longer use them.

 However: the immigration rules, procedures, and time scales —for example the number of days you can stay in Mexico as a visitor, and the need to exchange a residency visa for a residency card— have not changed.

 The phasing out of the FMM paper forms is happening on graduated basis.

-If you are not issued with a a paper FMM when you arrive in Mexico, the immigration official will place a stamp in your passport, instead.
+If you are not issued with a a paper FMM when you arrive in Mexico, or asked to complete a paper FMM form when you’re resident in Mexico and leave the country, the immigration official will place a stamp in your passport, instead.

-Whether a paper FMM is stamped and the visitor half given back to you, or whether you have no paper to deal with and a stamp is placed in your passport will depend on which Mexican port you enter through—the changes are being rolled out on a gradual basis, by port.
+Whether a paper FMM is stamped and the visitor half given back to you, or whether you have no paper to deal with and a stamp is placed in your passport will depend on which Mexican port you enter or exit through—the changes are being rolled out on a gradual basis.

 Eventually, all paper FMMs will be phased out and everyone will be given a stamp in their passport instead.

 How to navigate the transition period

 We are still learning about the changes taking place are updating this article as additional information becomes available.
 Meanwhile: